In this article, we are going to discuss Trekking In Nepal with kids.

 This trek has a network of homestay and community lodges.
 These accommodations ensure homely comfort.

 This trek is not physically challenging.
 It can be completed in five days.

 The Royal Trek

 This trek is an alternative trek.
 It falls under the Annapurna Region Trek.
 It climbs up to 1700 meters.

 The trek starts from the north of Pokhara and passes through Gurung Villages.
 It ends in Begnas Lake.
-The route provides the view of the Annapurna Range.
+The route provides a view of the Annapurna Range.

 The Everest Region